We all know how powerful the sense of sight is – but when we think of body health, we often don’t think about what our eyes need.

-A healthy lifestyle goes a long way to reduce the risk of eye conditions, and other health problems like type two diabetes and high blood pressure.
+The good news is a healthy lifestyle can reduce the risk of eye conditions and other health problems like type 2 diabetes and high blood pressure.

 We know regular exercise keeps our body healthy, but did you know it’s also a great way to look after your eyes?

 Studies show exercise can reduce the risk of age related macular degeneration.
 Maintaining a healthy weight through regular exercise can also help prevent or manage type two diabetes, high cholesterol or blood pressure.

 Smoking can lead to vision loss and blindness – another reason to get rid of that habit for good.
 If you smoke, you’ll be at greater risk of conditions like age related macular degeneration, cataracts, glaucoma and diabetic retinopathy.

 It’s important to stay on top of a diabetes, high blood pressure or high cholesterol diagnosis, because if they’re not managed they can cause sight threatening eye diseases.
 Diabetes is the leading cause of preventable blindness in the country.

 It’s no surprise that our eyes are as affected by sun exposure as our skin is.
 UV exposure can cause eye problems like cataracts and pterygium and can damage the cornea and retina.

 Get yourself a quality pair of sunglasses that has Australian Standard Compliant labelling - and look for a category 2 or 3 for day to day use.
 Any glasses labelled as ‘fashion spectacles’ offer limited absorption of UV rays.
 Larger frames and wrap around glasses offer the best sun protection.